darshan-num/uda-5/README.md

 In this project we have:
 * Implemented code linting
 * Provided a Dockerfile to containerize this application
-* Deployed docker container on Dockerhub and made a prediction
-* Add logs for app.py
 * Provided a bash script to configure and create a Kubernetes cluster

 ## Project Instructions
 Use the following steps to start the project